LeonKuhne/phusycs/readme.md

 ### todo
-- show speeds of particles when paused
+- adjust particle speed with math
-- type in particle speed on pause
+- press 'c' to connect selected particles edges and 'd' to disconnect, instead of shift clicking
 - add timescale to view (put dropdown on timeline)
 - allow drag on orbiting particles to adjust orbit radius & angle
 - buffer clips like normal to allow longer playback